zevilz/WebServerCloudBackups/README.md

 - [ ] add full support for some special characters, spaces and non latin characters in file names and paths
 - [ ] add ability to backup files and databases to own archive
 - [ ] add functionality for restore from backups
+- [ ] add support for local backup to mounted clouds disks
+- [ ] add support for backups via rsync

 Changelog
 ---------